 Whether swine, sheep, goats or poultry: In the future, whoever wishes to distribute fresh meat, will have to state its origin.
 How this should look is declared in Commission Implementing Regulation (EU) No 1337/2013.
 Essentially, it stipulates three mandatory pieces of information: "reared in: [Name of member state or third country]", "slaughtered in: [Name of member state or third country]" as well as the lot number.
-In variance to the other provisions of the FIR this regulation is valid as from April 1, 2015.
+In variance to the other provisions of the FIR this regulation is valid since April 1, 2015.

 Practically all pre-packed foodstuffs are required to display the energy value and nutritional information regarding six nutrients (fat, saturates, carbohydrate, sugars, protein, salt per 100 g/ml) in a comprehensible form, as a rule in a table diagram (the so called "Big Seven").
-In this case, it is important to re-evaluate the nutritional values as, for example, the previous values for sodium content are to be replaced by those for salt.

-Some products are exempt from the mandatory nutritional declaration: e.g. un-processed products which consist of only one ingredient or of one category of ingredients, or other foodstuffs such as herbs, salt, table-top sweetener or gelatine.
+Some products are exempt from the mandatory nutritional declaration: e.g. unprocessed products which consist of only one ingredient or of one category of ingredients, or other foodstuffs such as herbs, salt, table-top sweetener or gelatine.
 A nutritional declaration is mandatory for pre-packed goods if a nutritional or health related declaration is made in the sense of regulation (EC) No 1924/2006 ("Health Claims Regulation").